XpiritBV/CodeToCloud-Workshop/Challenges/Prerequisites/Readme.md

 When you go through the challenges or step by steps, you will see something like this

 >This challenge needs some prerequisites.
-Run the following command in your Terminal windows of your GitHub >Codespace to set this up.
+Run the following command in your PowerShell Terminal window of your GitHub >Codespace to set this up.

 ```
 Workshop-Step Start "DEVWF-T00X"